unic/estatico-nou/packages/estatico-webpack/README.md

 ## Usage

 It is recommended to use the tools' default config files.
 Specifically, creating a `webpack.config.js`, `.babelrc.js` and `.browserslistrc`, possibly extending the default ones.
+This will make the configs more portable and make them usable outside of this task.

-The webpack config needs to be passed to the task, babel and browserslist are picked up automagically.
+The webpack config needs to be passed to the task, babel and browserslist are picked up automagically if present.
+(This would allow you to skip the default config files and just pass your webpack config to the task directly, if you prefer this approach.)

 ```js
 const gulp = require('gulp');